 - And more

 Have questions about the National Electric Code?
 Hoffman Electrical & A/C has the answers!

 What Florida Residents Need to Know About NFPA 70A

-- NEC 210.23 (Permissible Loads) – The total rating of utilization equipment fastened in place, other than luminaries, should not exceed 50 percent of the branch-circuit ampere rating where lighting fixtures, cord-and-plug-connected utilization equipment not fastened in place, or both are supplied.
-In a nutshell, NEC 210.23 states that the electrical load wherever you plug something in (e.g. a lamp, vacuum cleaner, etc.) should not be greater than 50 percent of the branch-circuit ampere rating.
+- NEC 210.23 (Permissible Loads) – The total rating of utilization equipment fastened in place, other than luminaires, should not exceed 50% of the branch-circuit ampere rating where lighting fixtures and/or cord-and-plug-connected utilization equipment are not fastened in place, or both are supplied.
+In a nutshell, NEC 210.23 states that the electrical load wherever you plug something in (e.g. a lamp, vacuum cleaner, etc.) should not be greater than 50% of the branch-circuit ampere rating.
 This helps prevent circuit overloads.
-If you have questions about the ampere rating of a branch-circuit in your home, call Hoffman Electrical for help.
+If you have questions about the ampere rating of a branch-circuit in your home, call Hoffman Electrical & A/C for help.

-If you live in the Tampa or St. Petersburg, FL areas and have questions about the National Electrical Code and how it applies to your home, contact Hoffman Electrical to speak with one of our expert electricians!
+If you live in the Tampa, St. Petersburg, Clearwater, or Sarasota areas and have questions about the National Electrical Code and how it applies to your home, contact Hoffman Electrical & A/C to speak with one of our expert electricians!